Key Library Words A-Z

 Issue Desk See Borrower Services Desk

 Journal Also known as serials or periodicals.
 A journal is an information source that is published at regular intervals under the same title.
 Each individual issue will consist of a collection of articles written by different authors on very specific topics.
 They may be available in print or electronic format.
-You can search for journals at Queen's using the Library catalogue, QCat Discover.
+You can search for journals at Queen's using the QCat Library Catalogue.

 Keyword Keywords are useful when searching online (either on the web, Library catalogue or Library database) for information.
 A keyword is a word that best summarises information being sought.
 This could be a significant word in the title, abstract or text of a piece of work.